-Duniter v2 alpha πŸŒ€
+Duniter v2 alpha π

 It's been a while since we announced Duniter version 2 in this blog post.
-Since that time, a lot of work has been achieved, not only on Duniter v2 itself, but on the whole v2 ecosystem including the Duniter Squid indexer and the version 2 clients like Cesium v2 and Ğecko.
-It is now time to announce the Duniter v2 alpha, ready for testing with the gdev network.
+Since that time, a lot of work has been achieved, not only on Duniter v2 itself, but on the whole v2 ecosystem including the Duniter Squid indexer and the version 2 clients like Cesium v2 and Δecko.
+It is now time to announce the Duniter v2 alpha, ready for testing with the gdev

 Table of contents

-Still a solo chain πŸ’«
+Still a solo chain π«

-Duniter v1 is a solo chain run by members of the Ğ1 web of trust.
-While using the Polkadot SDK (Substrate), we do not want to be a parachain of Polkadot or Kusama for technical and political reasons.
-On the technical side, the web of trust requires to store a lot of onchain data and we do not want the proof_size limitation of parachains which limits the size of data coming from the merkle tree used during the blocks execution.
+limitation of parachains which limits the size of data coming from the merkle tree used during the blocks execution.
 On the political side, we want the tools to be in the hands of their users forever and cannot delegate the consensus to a relay chain that costs "non-libre money", even if fees are offered within the common good parachain program.
-That's why we invite Ğ1 members who care about independence to join the gdev test network.
+That's why we invite Δ1 members who care about independence to join the gdev

-Join the test network β˜„
+Join the test network β

-We have run multiple test networks in the past to get familiar with the technology.
-Now that the software is stabilizing, we are ready to welcome more people on our gdev test network.
+test network.
 You can join as a mirror node if you simply want to discover, and announce a public RPC endpoint if you want to increase decentralization.
 If you feel confident and want to take part in the consensus, you can even run a smith node.
 The documentation is available in the wiki section.

 The test network is a way to get familiar with Duniter identity system.
-Since it's a test network you can get certified without IRL meetings simply by giving a public key in the forum Ğdev section.
+Since it's a test network you can get certified without IRL meetings simply by giving a public key in the forum Δdev section.
 The clients in beta version are configured to connect to this test network by default.

-Blockchain as a common good 🌲
+Blockchain as a common good π²

 We already mentioned the "software as a common good" approach of Duniter project in the previous post: